 The novel Women's Homicide Investigation Club and the crime, mystery, and thriller novel series Alex Cross brought fame to the American writer James B. Patterson.

-The author does not tweet that often, but when he does, his tweets are all unique.
-He shares book reviews, informs about his book sales, and simply talks about his hobbies and pastime.
+The author does not tweet that often, but when he does, his tweets are unique.
+He shares book reviews, informs fans about his book sales, and shares about his hobbies and pastime.

 The tweets attract a lot of attention; they are often commented on and retweeted.
-We can safely say that Patterson managed to create a considerable fanbase, as his page is trending and already has 140k followers.
+We can safely say that Patterson managed to create a considerable fanbase, as his page is often trending with 140k followers.

 8. Jodi Picoult